helloimalemur/Arch_PKGBUILD_Java_Gradle_project_template/README.md

 <a href="https://www.freedesktop.org/software/systemd/man/systemd.service.html">See this </a>
 <a href="https://wiki.archlinux.org/title/systemd#Writing_unit_files">and this</a>
-for help with systemd .service (.config can also be used) config files.
+for help with systemd .service (.config can also be used) config files, and <a href="https://gist.githubusercontent.com/helloimalemur/ea53795821ead8ef44a98a14ea50cd71/raw/be32d17f41a00df602fb1019f7c4d42ca6462418/example.service">here</a> for an example.